YOUNG PLAYERS SHOULD BE ENTITLED TO:

 Never cheat – always play by the rules.

-Never shout at or argue with a game’s o cial, with their Coach, their team mates or opponents and should
+Never shout at or argue with a game’s official, with their Coach, their teammates or opponents and should never use violence.

-Never use unfair or Bullying tactics to gain advantage or isolate other players.
+Never use unfair or bullying tactics to gain an advantage or isolate other players.

 Never spread rumours.